Learn more about fencing:

 If you want to replace or repair a boundary fence, you will need to reach an agreement with your neighbour.
 Boundary fences are joint property and both neighbours have the same rights and obligations.
-For more information on fence laws, see the Victorian Law Foundation's information on Fence Laws.
+For more information on fence laws, see the Fencing law in Victoria.

 How can I contact my neighbours?

-If you want to contact your neighbour to discuss a fence matter, please submit a written request for ‘adjoining owners details for fencing’ to email@example.com.
+If you want to contact your neighbour to discuss a fence matter, please submit a written request using this form at the bottom of this page.

 Notice to Fence

 A Notice to Fence is a formal document that you can issue to your neighbour setting out your proposal for constructing or repairing the boundary fence.
 For more information and to download the template, see the Dispute Settlement Centre of Victoria's Notice to Fence.